Strategy / AEO / GEO / SEO

 AEO Optimization

-Why this matters for GEO: The structured data and entity authority you build at the AEO layer become the raw material that GEO amplification works with.
+Why this matters for GEO: The structured data and entity authority you build at the AEO layer become the raw material GEO amplification works with.
 Strong AEO signals give GEO more to amplify.

 Layer 3